The majority seems to bias against refined coconut oil and consider it a bad product for skin care.

 For instance, its antimicrobial properties can help to fight and keep off harmful germs on my skin.
 Its 90% saturated fats protect my skin against free radicals and hence, oxidative stress.
 It also has about 60% medium-chain fatty acids that help to boost the metabolism of my skin cells.

 So, refined coconut oil is not at all bad for skin.
-You can also use this coconut oil for acne too.
+You can also use refined coconut oil for acne treatment too.
 Again, it all boils down to the quality you use.

 Which Refined Coconut Oil is Good for Skin?